 2. Herschel Supply Co.
 Little America

-Another excellent bag from Herschel is their Little America Backpack, which is made using 100% polyester material and features a magnetic flap closure and small exterior pocket for additional storage.
+Another excellent bag from Herschel is their Little America Backpack, which is made using 100% polyester material and features a magnetic flap closure and a small exterior pocket for additional storage.
 The bag combines a classic mountaineering style with a modern touch and great functionality.

 Notebooks of up to 17 inches (depending on model) can fit comfortably inside of the backpack and its unisex design makes it a great option for both men and women.

 Each bag comes with the classic Herschel trademark design label and features beautiful contrasting/complementary straps that make the backpacks elegant features stand out.
-For those looking for additional choices this designer backpack is sold in over two dozen colors/styles to ensure you’ll find a bag that matches your taste and personal expression.
+For those looking for additional choices, this designer backpack is sold in over two dozen colors/styles to ensure you’ll find a bag that matches your taste and personal expression.

 3. Under Armour Hustle II Backpack

-Under Armour designs a range of excellent clothing, shoes, bags and accessories.
+Under Armour designs a range of excellent clothing, shoes, bags, and accessories.
 Their Hustle 2 Backpack Bag is made from a blend of polyester and nylon material, which allows it to remain very durable, yet flexible enough to meet a wide variety of needs.

 A soft internal laptop sleeve enables you to comfortably fit a notebook of up to 15 inches while 3 interior slip pockets and 5 exterior pockets provide great storage and organization capabilities.